Home » Articles » Kids » 6 fun succulent planters to make with the kids

 Fairy planters

 Up-cycle your old coffee pods into gorgeous little fairy planters.
 Gently make a hole in the bottom for drainage then fill with soil.
-Use small cuttings for these. make sure you spray them regularly so they don’t dry out and you can even add some twine and hang some up.
-If you don’t use pods, then ask your friends.
-It’s better these are recycled than added to landfill.
+Use small cuttings for these.
+Make sure you spray them regularly so they don’t dry out, and you can even add some twine and hang some up.
+If you don’t use pods, ask your friends.
+These should be recycled rather than added to landfill.
 Create a new space like we did in this tray or add them to an existing fairy garden for a touch of green.
-Fairies just adore them!
+Fairies adore them!

 fun-succulent-planters-gallery8